UST-QuAntiL/qhana-plugin-runner/docs/data-formats/examples/entities.rst

 See :ref:`data-formats/data-model:entities` for more details.

-.. note:: The examples in this document can (and should) be replaced with shortened real world examples once they are available to make testing new plugins easier.
+.. todo:: The examples in this document can (and should) be replaced with shortened real world examples once they are available to make testing new plugins easier.

 Data Types
 ----------